The Clear

 The next week I got to see Bear Number 2.

-in the afternoon, later on the six couples made another trip to the same
+in the afternoon, the same night the seven couples made another trip to the

 entered and won.